Coming soon is a 28 day waiting period that will apply for new members before buying swords. The guild will let you know when this takes effect.

 If you wish to import any swords – you must contact the Victorian Police for an B709b Permit of Import- then apply to Customs in Canberra- this is the procedure –the Guild Exemption is not enough- contact the Victoria Police for full details.

-For legally binding information, check out the mailto:licensingservices@police.vic.gov.au website.
-Alternatively, see our Articles page for police commissioner notes on Weapons Classifications.
+For legally binding information, check out the Police Licensing Services website.

 Ensuring that the weapons storage facility is ‘not readily accessible’ and/ or 'not available’ simply means that all reasonable measures have been taken to make sure that the weapon is secured in a manner which ensures that an unauthorised person is unable to remove the weapon.
 For example, a sword is considered ‘not readily accessible’ or 'not available’ if it is bolted to the wall, or locked in a glass cabinet, thereby preventing an unauthorised person gaining possession of the weapon.